A YTC reader Ryan asked if I could discuss a 210 tick move in Crude Oil that occurred at 11:25am ET on Thursday, March 15th 2012.

 First let me address a couple of important points.

-I didn't trade this move.
-In fact I wasn't even trading at the time, having finished my session maybe 45 minutes earlier to write up that night's blog post.
-I'm currently trading YTC Scalper timeframes (1-min & below) in a session that rarely if ever goes beyond 11:00am ET.
+I didn’t trade this move.
+In fact I wasn’t even trading at the time, having finished my session maybe 45 minutes earlier.
+My current trading rarely if ever goes beyond 11:00am ET.

 And most importantly, please treat all hindsight analysis as suspect.
 In the following paragraphs we’ll be examining the charts to see how we could have entered short prior to this move.
 But we’re doing this with the benefit of hindsight.
 There is a tendency called hindsight bias in which the human mind views past occurrences as having been more predictable at the time than they actually were.
 You may have experienced this when reviewing any historical chart and noting the many setup and trade opportunities.
 Somehow they all look easy.
 And there is a confident belief in the fact that you would have entered at the right time, and quite likely would have targeted just the right area for maximum profits.
 The reality is far different.
 Uncertainty prevails at the hard right edge of our screen and there is actually no way we can know how we would have felt, decided or acted, were we actually trading this live.
 So… while this setup actually will apppear quite simple, it may not have been so obvious at the time.
 You may well have had a bullish bias leading to you passing on the entry short and sitting on the sidelines watching in disbelief!